 After all the agents reach the origin, they restart the process.
 The protocol is illustrated in Figure 3.
 It is easy to see that each geometric search has a finite duration with probability 1 since the Explorer throws a finite number of heads in every search with probability 1.
 Assume that the number of heads is finite.
 Then the Explorer becomes a WaitingExplorer in finite time.
-After the Explorer becomes a WaitingExplorer, the Guide moves towards the cell of the WaitingExplorer in every step and therefore reaches it in finite time.
+After the Explorer becomes a WaitingExplorer in finite time.
+After the Explorer becomes a WaitingExplorer in finite time.
 Similarly, the Explorer returns to the WaitingGuide in finite time and they both reach the OriginGuide in finite time.